Calculus Creative Content EIS Fund

 In 2018, the BFI recommended an EIS fund should be established to boost private equity investment in UK screen industries.
 The BFI set about inviting fund managers to pitch for the role.
 Calculus Capital was appointed from a shortlist of six in December 2018, with Stargrove Pictures as a strategic adviser.

 Calculus is one of the most experienced EIS investors and the longest-standing EIS fund manager.
 Its managing partners, John Glencross and Susan McDonald, made their first EIS investment in 1996 and launched the UK’s first approved EIS fund in 1999.
-They have a 20-year track record of growth EIS investing.
+They have a 20-year track record of growth EIS investing and are supported by a further eight members of the investment team.

 Whilst Calculus brings growth investing expertise, Stargrove Pictures contributes sector knowledge and industry connections.
 Stargrove has managed and advised on over £750 million of creative content EIS and VCT investments.
 The team behind Stargrove has been involved in providing funding for films such as Carol, The Maze Runner and Suffragette, and for TV productions such as Call the Midwife, Doc Martin, Teletubbies and The Fall.